The NNSS (Non-Native Species Secretariat) invasive species awareness week

 Introduced in the Victorian era Japanese knotweed was regarded as an attractive ornamental plant.
 However, it has now spread across most of the UK.
 The reason for this spreading success is that the rhizomes below the ground are highly vigorous.
 New plants can grow from just a centimetre of root fragment, making this plant so hard to manage.
 Japanese knotweed is regarded as a blight to residential properties due to the long time frames required to treat it.
 Thus preventing the “quite enjoyment” home owners would expect from their gardens.
 In expensive areas such as London, this can significantly affect the value of the property.

 Left alone Japanese knotweed forms dense stands which are extremely hard to control and costs the GB economy £166 million a year.
-While Fallopia japonica cannot produce seed there are several varieties of Japanese knotweed in UK gardens which can hybridise with it creating potentially fertile seeds.
+Whilst Fallopia japonica cannot produce seed there are several varieties of Japanese knotweed (including Giant knotweed & Dwarf knotweed) in UK gardens which can hybridise to create Bohemian knotweed with potentially fertile seeds.

 Remedy: Japanese knotweed needs to be professionally managed in order that mortgage companies will lend against impacted properties.
 You can send us a photo if you suspect you have Japanese knotweed and we will be able to help you, offering our treatment programmes should the plant be confirmed as Japanese knotweed.